 Sixteen organizations have been selected to receive 2014 Volunteer River, Stream and Creek Cleanup grants totaling nearly $33,000 to be awarded by the Michigan Department of Environmental Quality (DEQ).

 Michigan’s Volunteer River, Stream, and Creek Cleanup Program (VRSCCP) provides small grants in the range of $500 to $5,000 to local units of government to help implement cleanup of trash and debris within or along the banks of rivers, streams, and creeks to improve the waters in Michigan.
-Grant applications were received, reviewed and assessed by Great Lakes Commission and DEQ; award notices went out to grantees in April 2013.
+Grant applications were received, reviewed and assessed by Great Lakes Commission and DEQ; award notices went out to grantees in June 2014.

 Funding for the VRSCCP is provided by DEQ through fees collected from the sale of the State’s Water Quality Protection license plates (Public Act 74 of 2000).
 The Great Lakes Commission administers the VRSCCP on behalf of the DEQ.

 To clean up and improve approximately 1.5 miles along Butternut Creek and 2 miles along the Battle Creek River within the City of Charlotte and to educate the public about the importance of such efforts.

 To implement the fourth stage of a 5-year plan to clean all 150 miles of the county’s rivers, cleaning roughly 19.5 miles in 2014.